nine of the best horror movies of the past decade, according to reddit

 4. Green Room, 2016

 What it’s about: Green Rooms are pretty terrifying enough places as they are -- the waiting room for musicians, comedians and actors to stew in angsty nerves ahead of their impending performance.
 They’re even worse if you’re the subject of the 2015 film starring Imogen Poots and Patrick Stewart.
-It centres on punk band held hostage in a green room at a neo-Nazi bar, after they witness a skinhead murdering a girl.
+It centers on punk band held hostage in a green room at a neo-Nazi bar, after they witness a skinhead murdering a girl.
 Just in case you needed anything else to put you off playing a gig at a neo-Nazi bar.

 What reddit says: “One of the best films of the last decade, regardless of genre.”